CNC Rapid Prototyping & NPI First Articles in Tijuana — Baja Supplies

 On an NPI timeline, the design choices that reduce machining complexity also reduce lead time.
 These are the most impactful adjustments for speed:

-The single biggest cause of NPI delay is an incomplete drawing at time of RFQ — missing tolerances, undefined surface finish, no material callout, or a drawing that doesn’t match the STEP file.
-A complete, release-level drawing submitted on day one allows quoting, DFM review, and material procurement to proceed in parallel rather than sequentially.
+The single biggest cause of NPI delay is an incomplete drawing — missing tolerances, undefined surface finish, no material callout, or a drawing that doesn’t match the STEP file.
+A complete, release-level drawing submitted on day one allows quoting, DFM review, and material procurement to proceed in parallel.
 Every clarification cycle adds 24–48 hours.

 6061-T6 aluminum machines faster than any other structural metal, is stocked by every shop in Tijuana, and is available same day.
-Unless your application specifically requires a different material, prototype in 6061 first — validate the geometry and interfaces, then switch to the production material (steel, stainless, PEEK) for the functional validation build.
+Unless your application specifically requires a different material, prototype in 6061 first — validate the geometry, then switch to the production material for the functional validation build.

-A ballooned drawing — where each dimension is numbered and the FAI report references those numbers — is required for a proper FAI package.
-If you submit a ballooned drawing with your RFQ, the shop can generate the inspection report directly from your numbering system, eliminating a coordination step and reducing the chance of measurement-to-drawing mismatches that delay approval.
+A ballooned drawing — where each dimension is numbered — allows the shop to generate the inspection report directly from your numbering system.
+If you submit a ballooned drawing with your RFQ, this eliminates a coordination step and reduces the chance of measurement-to-drawing mismatches that delay approval.

 CNC shops in Tijuana run tight queues.
 When you’re quoted a 5-day lead time, that clock starts from drawing approval — not from when you placed the inquiry.
 A 3-day delay in drawing approval eats your lead time buffer.
-Treat drawing approval as a priority task in your NPI schedule, and build in a same-day review target from your engineering team when a quote is received.
+Treat drawing approval as a priority task in your NPI schedule.

 Simple CNC prototypes in aluminum or steel typically complete in 5–8 business days from approved drawing.
 Complex multi-setup parts may take 8–12 days.
 Parts cross the Otay Mesa border daily — San Diego-area facilities receive delivery the same day parts ship.
 Anywhere in the continental U.S. within 2–3 days by ground freight.